 What is a spinal cord injury?

-A spinal cord injury (SCI) occurs when there is damage to the spinal cord, which is a crucial bundle of nerves that carry signals between the brain and the rest of the body.
-The spinal cord runs from the lower part of the brain down through the back, ending near the lower back.
-It plays a vital role in controlling movement, sensation, and many bodily functions.
+A spinal cord injury (SCI) occurs when damage to the spinal cord disrupts communication between the brain and the rest of the body.
+The spinal cord is a crucial bundle of nerves that extends from the lower brainstem through the vertebral column, transmitting motor and sensory signals that control movement, sensation, and autonomic functions.

 305,000